wen0x0/wen0x0.github.io/content/about/_index.md

 ---

-<span class="foot-quote">“The measure of intelligence is the ability to change.”</span>
+<span class="foot-quote">The measure of intelligence is the ability to change.</span>